Independence, Mississippi

 Independence is a census-designated place and unincorporated community in Tate County, Mississippi, United States.

 The settlement is approximately 7 mi south of Cockrum and 11 mi east of Coldwater along Mississippi Highway 305.

-It was first named as a CDP in the 2020 Census which listed a population of 200.
+Per the 2020 Census, the population was 200.

 History

 The settlement was first known as "Flewellenes Crossroads" and "Buck Snorts".

 During the Civil War, R.W.
 Locke organized a company of soldiers in Buck Snorts, which was dispatched to Virginia where they became Company D of the 42d Mississippi Infantry Regiment.
 Locke was elected company captain.

 The population in 1900 was 100.

 By 1907, Independence had a post office, several stores/businesses, two churches, and a public school.